mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 for more.
 {{% /note %}}

-### Work-around to redirect traffic origination from the machine itself
+### Work-around to redirect traffic originating from the machine itself

 Follow the steps **1, 2** as above.
 In step **3** change the file **pf.conf** to